QSong-github/SMGR/README.md

 ```

 ## How to use

-SMGR works with single-cell RNA-seq dataset and single-cell ATAC-seq datasets as inputs.
-Example data is shown in ```Data``` folder.

 SMGR tutorial provides examples and explanations of its functions and how to use them.
 This documentation introduces the main features of SMGR.
 * [SMGR tutorial](https://github.com/QSong-github/SMGR/blob/main/vignette/vignette_make.html)